tjroeder/m3_exercises/api_consumption/readme.md

 In order to get started, run `bundle` and then `rspec`.
 You should get a series of errors that will give you some idea of what to do next.

+*Note: Don't forget to require the file you've created at the top of your test file*

 This repo uses [dotenv](https://github.com/bkeepers/dotenv) to store API keys and protect them from being pushed to any version control system.

 The documentation below has been broken into three groups, depending on the level of challenge you'd like to pursue.
 You may wish to run tests from a single file or a single test from a single file to further focus your work.